iifl-logo

 HUMAN RESOURCES:

 The timely availability of skilled and technical personnel is one of the key challenges.
 The Company maintains healthy and motivating work environment through various measures.
 This has helped the Company to recruit and retain skilled work force which would result in timely completion of the projects.
 The Company has cordial relation with the employees and contractors of the company.
-The staff has the depth of experience and skills to handle companys activities.
+The staff has the depth of experience and skills to handle company s activities.
 Skilled team of workers and other professionals ensure superior quality standards during every stage of work.
-The total employee strength as on March 31,2024 was 76.
+The total employee strength as on March 31, 2025 was 79 (Seventy-Nine Only).

 Performance Management System: